JasonMuteham/Portfolio/MD/gravytrain.md

 #### Streamlit

 The [Streamlit](https://streamlit.io/) app loads constituency geometry via the geojson file and conducts data queries on the parquet files.
 The merged data is then passed to [pydeck](https://deckgl.readthedocs.io/en/latest/), where it is displayed as an interactive map layer.

+#### Update

+A few weeks after releasing the [Gravy Train](https://gravytrain.streamlit.app) app the IPSO stopped publishing individual transactions for "MP Travel" and removed over 1 million records from the dataset.
+The missing data is crucial for the analysis.
+The IPSO do produce an aggregate dataset based on financial year.
+The pipelines and app have been update to use the alternative data source.
+A few observation on the aggregate dataset.

+<li>The format of the data is inconsistent between financial years.</li>
+<li>Aggregate totals do not match the individual transactions.</li>
+<li>Data for a financial year is release & updated many months, years after the period has ended.</li>

+All welcome challenges to exercise the data engineering skill set!
+The new dataset also provided an opportunity to try out a different data orchestration framework in this case [Mage](https://www.mage.ai/).